Invasion of the Bee Girls: Sequel

 A semi-sequel to the movie, the play Beyond the Invasion of the Bee Girls was produced by House of Dames in 1998 in Seattle, Washington.

-Home media releases
+Home media

 The movie was released on DVD as Graveyard Tramps and featured on the compilation Stephen Romano Presents Shock Festival.
 Invasion of the Bee Girls was also released on DVD as part of a four-movie package called Four Cult Movie Marathon Volume 1.

 Scream Factory released the movie on Blu-ray on April 4, 2017.